• Skip to primary navigation

 messy planters on a deck

-I was too cheap to buy a huge planter, basically container whose only job is to hold dirt.
-I was wandering around my local big box hardware store and saw an galvanized washtub.
-It was priced around $29.
-Compared to planters this size, this was a really cheap price!
+I was too cheap to buy a huge planter.
+I wasn't going to spend a fortune on a container whose only job was holding dirt.
+I was wandering around my local big box hardware store and saw a galvanized washtub.
+Compared to planters this size, this was a cheap price!

 galvanized steel container

-Now huge metal stock tanks are at your local hardware store, gardener's supply stores and farming supply stores but sold for the purpose of gardening.
-They are usually called water troughs but I've also heard some called food troughs.
+You can buy huge metal stock tanks at your local hardware store, gardener's supply stores, and farming supply stores.
+Many are sold for gardening now.
+If it's a legit farm container, it is usually called a water trough, but I've also heard some called food troughs.
+They used to be on farms, but now they are used to create raised garden beds.

-The first important thing is the location.
-You need to make sure the type of plant matches the amount of sun in your chosen outdoor space.
-Shade plants won't do well in full sun locations etc..
-Researching the type of plant and it's requirements will save you frustration and money.
-It's obviously a huge waste of money to place plants in areas they won't thrive in.
+Researching the type of plant and its requirements will save you frustration and money.
+It's a huge waste of money to place plants in areas they won't thrive.

-Good drainage is one of the most important aspects of having successful metal planter pots.
-Some larger galvanized water troughs come with a drainage plug (water plug) at the end of the trough.
+Good drainage is one of the most important aspects of having a successful metal tub planter.
+Some larger galvanized water troughs (the farm kind) come with a drainage plug (water plug) at the end of the trough.
 Make sure to remove those so water can drain.
-You need to also add drainage holes spaced along the bottom of your stainless steel planter.
-I put holes every couple of inches along the edge and then a few towards the center.
-Plants won't grow well if their roots are always soggy!
+You must also add drainage holes spaced along the bottom of your stainless steel planter.
+And some find it necessary to add drainage holes around the sides near the bottom.

-My first galvanized trough planters were thin metal and I could just hammer a nail every few inches to create drain holes at the bottom of the planter.
-You may need to use a drill with a metal drill bit and your drill to create those holes if the metal is thicker.
+My metal garden tub was thin metal, and I could hammer a nail every few inches to create drain holes.
+If the metal is thicker, you may need to use a drill with a metal drill bit to create those holes.
 Make sure to wear good safety glasses and even gloves (there can be sharp edges).

 holes placed in bottom of planter

-I put some plastic containers in so that they would help me save on soil (and make the planter lighter).
-Big stable chunks of styrofoam is also good - especially for a larger planter.
-Don't use annoying peanuts (styrofoam ones).
+I put some plastic containers in to help me save on soil (and make the planter lighter).
+Big stable chunks of styrofoam are also good - especially for a larger planter.
+Don't use annoying packing peanuts (styrofoam ones).

 Filling bottom of trough with light weight plastic items